MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 > - When enabling or disabling Auto Release, we recommend that you adjust the settings when there are no meetings scheduled within the next 48 hours.
 > - If you adjust the settings for a room that has meetings scheduled over the following 48 hours and no one attends the meeting in the room, the Auto Release feature does not release the room.

-### PowerShell cmdlet
+### Exchange PowerShell

-Enable Auto Release for rooms by running the `[Set-CalendarProcessing]`(/powershell/module/exchange/set-calendarprocessing?view=exchange-ps) PowerShell command.
+Enable Auto Release for rooms by running the `[Set-CalendarProcessing]`(/powershell/module/exchange/set-calendarprocessing?view=exchange-ps) Exchange PowerShell command.

 The following example sets the Auto Release time to 10 minutes for the conference room labeled "Lobby Conference Room."
 If no usage is detected within 10 minutes of the meeting start time, the room is automatically released.